-Description: (Formerly HIM 130) This course covers the study of roots, prefixes, suffixes; principles of word building, study of diagnostic, operative, and symptomatic terms of body systems, emphasis on accurate spelling and pronunciations; study of medical abbreviations, selected eponyms, clinical laboratory and radiology terminology. course covers multiple systems with a focus on musculoskeletal, respiratory, and cardiovascular systems.
-Hours: 3 Lecture.
+Description: This course covers the study of roots, prefixes, suffixes; principles of word building, study of diagnostic, operative, and symptomatic terms of body systems, emphasis on accurate spelling and pronunciations; study of medical abbreviations, selected eponyms, clinical laboratory and radiology terminology.
+The course covers multiple systems with a focus on musculoskeletal, respiratory, and cardiovascular systems.
+An emphasis is placed on accurate spelling and pronunciation of all medical terms.
+Note: Completion of both HIT 130 and HIT 131 is equivalent to HIT 105.

-HIT 131-Medical Terminology
+HIT 131-Medical Terminology II (2 Credits)

-II (5 Credits)

-Prerequisite: HIT 130 with a minimum grade of C
+Prerequisite: ENGL& 101 with a minimum grade of C and HIT 130 with a minimum grade of C

-Description: (Formerly HIM 131) This course covers the continuing study of selected roots, prefixes and suffixes; principles of word building; study of diagnostic, operative, and symptomatic terms of body systems with emphasis on accurate spelling and pronunciation of all medical terms; study of medical abbreviations, selected eponyms, clinical laboratory and radiology terminology.
-Hours: 5 Lecture.
+Description: This course covers the continuing study of selected roots, prefixes and suffixes; principles of word building; study of diagnostic, operative, and symptomatic terms of body systems; medical abbreviations; selected eponyms, and clinical laboratory and radiology terminology.
+The course will focus on the integumentary, gastroenterology, neurology, urinary, male reproductive, gynecology, and obstetrics systems.
+There will be an emphasis on accurate spelling and pronunciation of all medical terms.
+Note: Completion of both HIT 130 and HIT 131 is equivalent to HIT 105.